matibek/djangosvc/README.md

 ### docker-compose.yml

-> NOTE: The compose file is intended for development purposes as we deploy our service using kubernetes and all configurations are handled in the infra.
+> NOTE: The compose file is intended for development purposes as we assume all configurations are handled by the infra.

 Tasked with spinning up three containers: the above container for **Django**, one for **MySQL**, and one for **Redis**.

 By default an **Nginx** container is also created to reverse-proxy requests to Django and serve static files.
 In this configuration, the Django server will be available on port 8000 during development.

 If the Nginx container is removed, Docker can be accessed directly on port 8000.
-Static files can then be served from the **static_files_volume** Docker volume.

 ### requirements.in/requirmenents.txt